 Kitenge is an African fabric that stimulates creativity.
 It can be converted into a shirt, wallet, laptop bag or whatever crosses your mind.
 Traditionally, the iconic fabric is used to sew an assortment of women’s attires.
 Lately, a wide variety of kitenge apparel has emerged.

-I usually to go to the market in every new town.
+I usually go to the market in every new town.
 A visit to the market is an experience in itself.
-It was my way of connecting with members of the local community, feeling their vibe and capturing their spirit.
+It is my way of connecting with members of the local community, feeling their vibe and capturing their spirit.

 I like the whirring sound of sewing machines.
 Every market in this country has a swarm of tailors.
 One of my favorite activities in those markets is to buy a piece of kitenge and watch a tailor turn it into an item of my choice within minutes.

 During one of my previous visits to the Urugo WOC, I interacted with young women who are in tune with fashion and the latest trends in the global market.
 Their products can compete against any other established brands out there.